-There is currently no formal application process for accessing RRC TA match funding.
-Instead, the community works closely with its assigned RRC planner to identify a project, provider and funding level.
+To apply for RRC technical assistance match funding, the community works closely with its assigned RRC planner to identify a project, provider and funding level.
+Funding requests now require an application which provides greater consistency in how RRC evaluates requests.
 In general, the process works as follows*:

 *This is the ideal process from an RRC perspective; however, RRC will work with a community to respect any local processes it may have in place for soliciting professional services.

 ^RRC has proactively engaged with a number of planning firms in Michigan to help expedite this process but see the FAQs for exceptions to this list.

 In order to expedite the RRC TA process, the MEDC conducted a competitive bidding process to establish technical assistance contracts with a number of qualified planning firms.
 This allows for an overall smoother contracting experience for communities who choose to work with one of these firms.